 - Three lab rotations (in person or virtural) during the 1st semester with no teaching

-- Three additional semesters of research assistant support (4 total), followed by transition to PI grants or other funding (ie, fellowship support or training grant)
+- Three additional semesters of research assistant support (4 total), followed by transition to PI grants or other funding (ie, fellowship support or other training grant)

 - Newly developed core courses and carefully constructed 1st year curriculum: